 You can download the file through FTP, edit and upload it back or use the SSH shell to edit the file.

-Backup and Restore service on Lightsail
+Backup and Restore Service on AWS LightSail

 You can click on the snapshot, select the instance and create a snapshot.
 This will create the backup of your complete disk.